JuanManuelAmador/CbtisFront/README.md

 # CBTis 118 FrontEnd

-This proyect is protected under MIT license
+This proyect is protected under CPL license